SCCWRP/SCAPE/README.md

 # README

-Materials for scaling stream classification and prioritization app
+Materials for SCAPE: stream classification and priority explorer